FVANtom/find-typo-in-iota-seed/README.md

 Because he accidentally made a typo when logging in, he lost access to his funds.

-This program checks the most common typing mistakes and tries to find the seeds the funds were actually transferred to.
+This program checks the most common typing mistakes and tries to find the real seed (typo-seed) of the address the funds were transferred to.

 * Generating seeds with one character missing
 * Generating seeds with character typed double